Skip to content

 JCloakLoaded

-The JCloakLoaded annotation marks the class for removal and thus hides it from the jar.
+The JCloakLoaded annotation marks the class for processing and thus - with one exception - hides it from the jar.

 @JCloakLoaded